DNA Solves Mystery Surrounding 'America's 1st Serial Killer'

 NBC10 Investigators were first to unearth the growing mystery in April of the Holmes conspiracy that he escaped death.
 Then, in July, NBC10 exclusively reported that a search for the truth was underway — with Holy Cross Cemetery in Delaware County as the epicenter.

-The question all along, spurred on by co-host and Holmes's great-great-grandson, Jeff Mudgett, was whether Holmes actually was hanged at Moyamensing Prison in South Philadelphia in 1896 and then buried at the Yeadon cemetery.
+The question all along, spurred on by the show's co-host and Holmes' great-great-grandson, Jeff Mudgett, was whether Holmes actually hanged at Moyamensing Prison in South Philadelphia in 1896 and was then buried at the Yeadon cemetery.

 Mudgett and a team of anthropologists from the University of Pennsylvania exhumed bones found at the grave site Holmes was believed to be buried.
 Then came skeletal analysis and facial reconstruction and look backs at newspaper accounts questioning whether Holmes escaped his hanging.